-"We went to people's houses and explained to them that the storm was coming.
+We went to people's houses and explained to them that the storm was coming.
 We asked, 'Will you be able to get to the shelter alone?
 How can we help you?’
-This way they felt encouraged and less scared about the storm", she said.
+This way they felt encouraged and less scared about the storm".

-Fighting for workers' rights
+Fighting for garment workers' rights

 Nazma and her baby son escaped the Rana Plaza factory collapse, but tragically Nazma’s husband was killed.
 “He was my all-time shelter, like a banyan tree,” she told us.

-We’ve set up Rights Cafes next to many factories, which provide a safe space for women workers to learn about labour laws and gain the confidence they need to stand up to their managers and demand their rights.Learn more about our work helping women and girls
+We’ve set up 'Rights Cafes' next to many factories, which provide a safe space for women workers to learn about labour laws and gain the confidence they need to demand their rights from their employers.